ff6347/doing-papercraft/docs/creating-clean-data.md

 After modeling our object in Blender and exporting it with the [Paper Model Add-on](paper-model-add-on) we have a .svg file.
-If we did the additional step with 123DMake we have a .eps file.
+If we did the additional step with Slicer we have a .eps file.
 Both can be edited in vector editors.
 For the best result we need to clean up the data a bit more.
 We will use Adobe Illustrator (Mac, Win) for this.

 !!!hint
     If you don't have a license for Illustrator you can also use Inkscape (Cross Platform) or Affinity Designer (Mac).